Teaching enthusiastic individuals how to be good stewards of natural land, and good advocates for forest and wildlife stewardship in their community.

 The Maryland Woodland Stewards Project (formerly the Coverts Project) is an educational program of University of Maryland Extension.
-It teaches forest and wildlife management practices and leadership skills to a select group of people each year.
+It teaches forest and wildlife management practices and leadership skills to a select group of people.
 In return, participants apply these principles to property they own or manage, and actively encourage others to practice good forest stewardship using the principle of “Neighbor Helping Neighbor.”

 How much does the program cost?

 Each participant is expected to contribute $95 toward the cost of their training, which totals more than $400.
-This subsidized fee is possible with the support of the American Tree Farm System (via the Maryland Tree Farm Committee), the Ruffed Grouse Society, the Renewable Resources Extension Act, and Maryland Forest Service.
+This subsidized fee is possible with the support of The Ruffed Grouse Society, the Renewable Resources Extension Act, Maryland Department of Natural Resources Wildlife and Heritage Service, and Maryland Department of Natural Resources Forest Service.
 This includes meals, lodging, and all program materials.